-If you're like most people, when you think of kangaroos and wallabies, you think of Australia -- pouched animals with prominent hind legs, bouncing around the countryside like kids on pogo sticks.
-Or perhaps you flash to your favorite marsupial characters -- Rocko from "Rocko's Modern Life" or Kanga, friend to Christopher Robin and Winnie the Pooh.
-Or do you think of Captain Kangaroo?
+If you're like most people, when you think of kangaroos and wallabies, you think of Australia.
+After all, the pouched marsupials with prominent hind legs are indigenous to the land Down Under.
+Or maybe you think of your favorite marsupial characters, like Kanga and Roo, friends of Christopher Robin and Winnie the Pooh.

-Regardless of your associations, you've probably wondered what distinguishes one animal from the other.
-After all, they look so much alike.
-They're both marsupials, meaning mothers carry their young around in built-in pouches.
-And scientists have even grouped them into the same order, family and subfamily.
+Regardless of your associations, surely, you've wondered what the difference is between a kangaroo (Macropodidae) and a wallaby (Notamacropus).
+They look so much alike.
+They're both marsupials, meaning they're born as an embryo and are developed, carried and suckled in a pouch on the mother's belly.
+And scientists have even grouped them into the same order (Diprotodontia) and family (Macropodidae).

-Another simple way to tell a wallaby and a kangaroo apart is by their coloring.
-A wallaby's coat is usually brighter with two to three different colors.
-For example, the unfortunately-named "red-necked" wallaby's grayish body is distinguished by reddish markings around its shoulders.
-The kangaroo's coat is usually less splashy and more uniform, with muted colors like brown or gray.
+Another easy way to identify a wallaby from a kangaroo is their color.
+A wallaby's coat is usually brighter with two to three different color variations.
+For example, the unfortunately named red-necked wallaby has a grayish belly with red markings on its shoulders.
+The kangaroo's coat is usually less splashy and more uniform, with muted colors of either brown or gray.